Ziocash/UPO-Algorithms-1/README.md

 Laboratory course - Sperimental part
 The course provides knowledge about **ADT** or **Abstract Data Types**, sorting algorithms and advanced C use (e.g.: generic pointers).

+## Wiki

+This repo also provides a [detailed wiki](https://github.com/Ziocash/UPO-Algorithms-1/wiki) about all structures and functions.

 ## Requirements

 - C standard **C11**